Amazon Simple Notification Service

 Fully managed pub/sub messaging, SMS, email, and mobile push notifications

-The system-to-system pub/sub functionality provides topics for high-throughput, push-based, many-to-many messaging.
-Using Amazon SNS topics, your publisher systems can fanout messages to a large number of subscriber systems or customer endpoints including Amazon SQS queues, AWS Lambda functions and HTTP/S, for parallel processing.
-The A2P messaging functionality enables you to send messages to users at scale using either a pub/sub pattern or direct-publish messages using a single API.
+The A2A pub/sub functionality provides topics for high-throughput, push-based, many-to-many messaging between distributed systems, microservices, and event-driven serverless applications.
+Using Amazon SNS topics, your publisher systems can fanout messages to a large number of subscriber systems including Amazon SQS queues, AWS Lambda functions and HTTPS endpoints, for parallel processing, and Amazon Kinesis Data Firehose.
+The A2P functionality enables you to send messages to users at scale via SMS, mobile push, and email.

 Amazon SNS enables you to modernize your applications and decouple them into smaller, independent components that are easier to develop, deploy and maintain.
 Leveraging a pub/sub event-driven architecture for your application improves performance, reliability, and allows each component to scale independently.